AnswerDotAI/kittytgp/README.md

 2. create a **virtual** placement with `U=1`
 3. print `U+10EEEE` placeholder text colored with the image ID

-Because the visible part is ordinary Unicode text, the image moves with the text buffer and works inside hosts such as tmux, provided tmux passthrough is enabled.
+Because the visible part is ordinary Unicode text, the image moves with the text buffer and works inside hosts such as tmux.

 ## Install